jakeMulhern/Garage_Application/README.md

 $ pip install httpie
 $ http post http://127.0.0.1:8000/api/token/
 ```
-You should notice a 400 Bade Request response and should see that password and username are required.
+You should notice a "400 Bad Request" response and should see that password and username are required.

 Now run:
 ```sh